-Last month, the Bengaluru-based startup announced that it raised $25 million in Series A funding from GGV Capital, DST Global, RTP Ventures, Sequoia India, Tencent, Y Combinator and others, along with more than 20 angel investors.
+Last month, the Bengaluru-based startup announced that it raised $25 million in Series A funding from GGV Capital, partners of DST Global, RTP Ventures, Sequoia India, Tencent, Y Combinator and others, along with more than 20 angel investors.

 “As soon as we launched the app, we instantly started to go viral,” Naresh said.
 “These shopkeepers and roadside vendors have an internet-enabled smartphone.
 They are just not using it in their businesses.
 All they needed was a simple-to-use app.”